China Web Guide

 Western websites lead with bold claims and casual confidence.
 Chinese audiences don’t respond to that the same way.

 Formality matters.
 Respect matters.
 Storytelling that builds trust over the course of a page works better than a headline that screams “We’re the best.”
-Think less about selling and more about earning credibility through narrative.
+Focus on earning credibility through narrative.
 “Here’s our history, here’s how many customers trust us, here’s what we stand for” beats “Here’s why you should buy from us” almost every time in the Chinese market.
 Companies that bring their Western marketing voice to China without adjusting it tend to come across as either aggressive or superficial.
-Not what you want when you’re trying to build trust with a new market.
+Hard to recover from that on a first visit.

 Social proof works everywhere.
-In China it’s closer to a requirement than a nice-to-have.
+In China it’s closer to a hard requirement.

 Chinese consumers look for specific, visible metrics: customer counts, years in business, satisfaction percentages, video testimonials from real people.
 If you have 50,000 customers, don’t be modest about it.
 Put the number on the homepage.
 If you’ve been operating for 15 years, say so prominently.
 Video testimonials outperform written quotes significantly.
 The more concrete your proof is, with real numbers attached, the more it actually moves Chinese buyers.